tnh/simple-sinatra-app/ansible/readme.txt

 ====
 1. Implemented a separated ansible automation script for CentOS and Ubuntu.
 Better if merger them to a single script.
-2. Enhance deploy script to support specifiying ssh port and private key file
+2. Enhance deploy script to support specifiying ssh private key file